Software Developer vs. Software Engineer

 As such, software engineers tend to earn higher salaries than software developers.
 Nevertheless, both roles pay out high wages, as software developers earn a median annual salary of $110,140.

-Frequently Asked Questions About Software Engineering and Development
+Frequently Asked Questions About Software Development vs Software Engineering

 Web development is another career in the tech world.
 Web developers only design and create websites, whereas software engineers create applications and computer systems across platforms.